-One of the newest and most exciting trends in the foodservice industry is the hyper-local restaurant.
-These businesses take buying local and sustainably-sourced foods to the next level by growing produce right in their own backyards.
-If you’re interested in opening or transitioning into a hyper-local restaurant and saving money by growing your own food, this post is a great place to start.
+As one of the newest trends, hyper-local sourcing is taking the food service industry by storm.
+Restaurants are taking the idea of buying local, sustainably-sourced foods to the next level by growing produce right in their own backyards.
+If you’re interested in hyper-local sourcing, read below to learn more about opening or transitioning your business into a hyper-local restaurant.

 Hyper-local restaurants generally use soil-less gardens, although some employ traditional gardening methods as well.
 Many also use hydroponic or aquaponic cultivation, which incorporates mineral nutrient solutions in water without the use of soil and is great for areas without the land or climate required for traditional farming and gardening techniques.

 For city dwellers, rooftop gardens can be the perfect place to grow and cultivate herbs, produce, and vegetables.
 Restaurants with more space can experiment with backyard, culinary gardens as well.
 Here are a few tips for utilizing these spaces.

 - Incorporate Fresh Ingredients in Cocktails and Tasting Menus First

 This often overlooked step is an important part of setting up a rooftop garden.
 If you plan on using soil, it can be heavier than you think.
 This could lead to sagging, dents, or cause the roof to collapse when paired with high-volume foot traffic.
 Before you plant anything, have a structural engineer check your building for any red flags.

 Whether it’s monthly or quarterly, it’s important to plan ahead what you’d like to grow each season.
 All produce takes different amounts of time to grow while thriving in different seasons.
 This may take some experimenting and research, but should get easier year after year.